 Whether you are a foodie in search of yummy southern cuisine, an outdoor enthusiast looking for stunning natural beauty, or a momma who wants to find some of the best kid-centered activities, you can find it all in Charleston!
 Which of these exciting things to do in Charleston, SC with kids will you do first?

-25 Exciting Things To Do In Charleston SC With Kids
+Things To Do In Charleston SC With Kids

 Walk The Battery

+When looking for stuff to do in Charleston, walking the historic district should be on your list!
 If you plan on walking around the historic district in Charleston, parking at The Battery is the best option!
 There is free parking along the streets in a perfect location for starting your day walking the district.
 Walking here is beautiful.
 You will walk along the water, the White Point Garden, old Oak trees, and rows of beautiful, historic homes, before continuing on East Battery Street.

 Walled City of Charleston

 If you continue walking along East Battery you will come to the Walled City of Charles Town.
 The historic landmark is free and a great opportunity to learn a bit of history.
 The old wall was made out of handmade bricks and was used to protect the newly established town from sea attacks.
 By the 1730s most of the wall had been torn down to make room for the growing city.
 Today, there are signs around the perimeter of the walled city that you can walk around read about the history.
 This is one of the most popular places to see in Charleston.